memfault/interrupt/_drafts/i2c-overview.md

 ## Why use I2C

 I2C has many advantages:
-1. It is cheap to implement, with fewer pins than SPI, and a simpler physical layer than CAN (no differential signalling).
+1. It is cheaper to implement than comparable low-power buses, with fewer pins than SPI[^5], and a simpler physical layer than CAN[^6] (no differential signalling).
 2. It supports up to 127 devices on a bus with only two pins.
-3. It goes up to 400Kbps, which is fast enough for many human interfaces as well as fan control, temperature sensing and other low-speed contol loops.
+3. It has transfer rates up to 400Kbps, which is fast enough for many human interfaces as well as fan control, temperature sensing and other low-speed contol loops.
-4. Historically, it has been less onerous for manufacturers to include than some of the 1-wire protocols which were strongly patented.
+4. Historically, it has been less onerous for manufacturers to include than competing protocols like Maxim's 1-wire protocol[^4].

-Many of the sensors and actuators in devices all around us use everywhere: temperature sensors, accelerometers, gyroscopes, fans, video bridging cheaps, gpio expanders, EEPROMS, ...etc.
+Many of the sensors and actuators in devices all around us use i2c: temperature sensors, accelerometers, gyroscopes, fans, video bridging chips, gpio expanders, EEPROMS, ...etc.

 I2C is not appropriate for all applications however:
-1. When higher bandwidth is required, SPI may the right choice.
+1. When higher bandwidth is required, SPI may be the right choice and can be found in many NOR-flash chips.
 MIPI can go even faster, and is often used in displays and cameras.
 2. If reliability is a must, CAN is the bus of choice.
 It is found in cars and other vehicles.
 3. When a single device is on the bus, UART may work just as well.